elpikel/blog/posts/git_one_file_revert.md

 # How to revert file to given commit in git

-If you want to revert one file to particulat commit then it would be good to have a list of commit that touched that file.
-To dod that please use following command:
+If you want to revert one file to particulat commits then it would be good to have a list of commit that touched that file.
+To do that please use following command:

 ```
 git log -p -- file_name